This page is about the enforcement policy of Gloucestershire County Council Trading Standards Service. It provides information on:

-In the case of calls that could involve a high risk to consumer safety we aim to respond to 100% within one working day.
+In the case of calls that could involve a high risk to consumer safety the Service aims to respond to 100% within one working day.

-For general enquiries from businesses, we will acknowledge the enquiry within one working day and respond to enquiries within ten working days.
+For general enquiries from businesses, the Service will acknowledge the enquiry within one working day and respond to enquiries within ten working days.

-Enquiries made by businesses who have signed up to a primary authority partnership, we will acknowledge the enquiry within one working day and respond to enquiries within five working days.
+For enquiries made by businesses who have signed up to a Primary Authority Partnership, the Service will acknowledge the enquiry within one working day, and respond to enquiries within five working days.

-If we are not able to deal with the enquiry within these times we will contact you to advise you of the date by which you can reasonably expect a response.
+If the Service is not able to deal with the enquiry within these times, you will be contacted to advise you of the date by which you can reasonably expect a response.